lflee/metronome/README.md

 # Web Audio Metronome

 Originally written by Chris Wilson.
-I now try to modify it to my actual needs like adding -
+I now try to modify it according to my actual needs like adding -
 - typing tempo input in addition to the existing slider
 - 8th note tripet
-Implementation in progress.
+It basically works.
 Do let me know if you have any comments or feedback.
 Live app at https://lflee.github.io/metronome/

-- leelapfung@gmail.com
+-leelapfung@gmail.com

+↓↓↓ Originally developed by Chris Wilson ↓↓↓

 This application shows how to use a collaboration between a setTimeout scheduler and the Web Audio scheduler to properly implement rock-solid timing for audio applications.